Parth-Manav/Nightmare-Rank-of-Fame/README.md

 The bot creates beautiful embeds showing each member's avatar, name, and their managed roles.
 When roles change (either via bot commands or manually in Discord), the display updates automatically.

-## Improvements from v1.0

-- ✅ Migrated from prefix commands (`!command`) to slash commands (`/command`)
-- ✅ Added proper environment variable loading with `dotenv`
-- ✅ Smart message editing instead of bulk deletion (much faster!)
-- ✅ Comprehensive error handling and logging
-- ✅ Input validation and permission checks
-- ✅ Better user feedback with emojis and clear messages
-- ✅ Two new utility commands for listing managed roles and tracked members
-- ✅ Stores message IDs for efficient updates
-- ✅ Improved data file format with version field

 ## Logs

 Check `bot.log` for detailed logging information including: